Voltage lifts of graphs from a category theory viewpoint: Conclusion

+Let us mention that the categories $\Act(Γ)$ are sometimes called {\em permutational categories} \cite{jones2015combinatorial} and figure prominently in the theory of cellular embeddings of graphs \cite{jones1978theory,bryant1985foundations}.

-Instead of the category groups $\Grp$, it is possible to consider the category $\int\Act$ that arises from the functor $\Act\colon\Grp^{op}\to\Cat$ via the Grothendieck construction.
-The $\K$ functor then naturally generalizes to the {\em action groupoid} \cite{brown2006topology} of a given group action $\odot\colon X\times Γ\to X$, considered as a graph.
-The morphism $q_Γ$ then naturally generalizes to a morphism $q_{(X,Γ,\odot)}$ (the interested reader can fill in the details here).
+From the functor $\Act$, we may construct the category $\int\Act$ of all group actions on sets, via the Grothendieck construction.

+In this context, the $\K$ functor then naturally generalizes to the {\em action groupoid} \cite{brown2006topology} of a given group action $\odot\colon X\times Γ\to X$, considered as a graph.
+The morphism $q_Γ$ can be generalized to a morphism $q_{(X,Γ,\odot)}$ (an interested reader can fill in the details here).

-The pullback of a voltage $α\colon G\to\ell(Γ)$ along the $q_{(X,Γ,\odot)}$ morphism is then a generalization of the derived graph construction \cite{gross1977generating}, sometimes called a {\em voltage space} \cite{malnivc2000lifting}.
-It seems to the author of the present paper that this more general construction arises from an adjunction, as well.
+The pullback of a voltage $α\colon G\to\ell(Γ)$ along the $q_{(X,Γ,\odot)}$ morphism is then a generalization of the permutation voltage graph lift construction \cite{gross1977generating}, sometimes called a {\em voltage space} \cite{malnivc2000lifting}.
+It seems that this more general construction arises from an adjunction, as well.